miroiu/NodeBasedEditor/README.md

  # **Disclaimer**
- ## This project is not fully functional and will be completely redesigned and rewritten.
+ This project is not fully functional and will be completely redesigned and rewritten.
- ## This project is not intended for personal use as it is made for learning purposes.
+ This project is not intended for personal use as it is made for learning purposes.

  # Introduction

  Visual Programming Editor is a node based editor that tries to mimic the way you write code in Unreal Engine's 4 Blueprints editor.
  It features an infinite canvas where you can place nodes and connect their input and output pins to create logically connected sequences of actions.
+ It pretty much functions like a procedural programming language, where you chain function calls starting from an entry point.
+Each function has its own entry point (input) and exit point (output) and can call other functions and declare and use variables to store temporary data.

  ![](https://i.imgur.com/UAcIlWr.png)